Updated: Feb 2

 At Stillwater Dwellings, we are committed to sustainable practices.
 Green building is a time-tested and intuitive approach to creating environmentally sound buildings.
 It combines age-old wisdom with modern building systems and technology.

 Here are some of the ways in which our designs and panelized building systems conserve resources, are energy efficient, and can create healthier indoor environments.

-Our LEED-Certified architects are committed to structural integrity, energy performance and minimizing environmental impact.
+Our LEED-Accredited architects are committed to structural integrity, energy performance and minimizing environmental impact.

 Mindful positioning of the home on the site to achieve optimal ventilation in summer as well as passive solar heating in cooler months.